Easy Chocolate Recipes For Kids

 - Coat a ceramic baking dish with cooking spray.
 Work with one phyllo sheet at a time and drizzle melted hazelnut-chocolate spread over the phyllo.
 Sprinkle evenly with one-third of nut mixture and repeat the procedure twice.

 - Make 3 length wise cuts and 5 crosswire cuts to form 17 portions using a sharp knife.

 - Bake at 350 degrees until phyllo is golden.
 Remove from the oven and drizzle honey mixture over baklava.

 Chocolate pudding is the preferred choice of dessert for many people the world over, who swear by its rich texture and delicious taste.
-Although, chocolate pudding found in restaurants and stores are decent in terms of flavour and quantity, homemade chocolate pudding can taste equally delicious.
+Although chocolate pudding found in restaurants and stores are good in terms of flavour and quantity, homemade chocolate pudding can taste equally delicious.
 This is an easy chocolate pudding recipe to make for your kids.

 - 1 ¼ cups sugar

 - ½ cup unsweetened cocoa

 - ½ teaspoon salt